 Probiotics can play a key role in helping to relieve constipation, but it can be confusing trying to choose the correct and most effective one.
 Here we aim to demystify some of the confusion surrounding probiotics, and help you get the most out of your friendly bacteria.
 The majority of bacteria found in the large intestine are of the Bifidobacteria and Lactobacillus species, therefore it makes sense that probiotics with specific strains belonging to these species are generally regarded as the most beneficial in helping to alleviate constipation.

-Although the exact mechanisms have not yet been fully established 7, several suggested mechanisms by which probiotics can alleviate constipation include:
+Although the exact mechanisms have not yet been fully established 7, several suggestions by which probiotics can help with constipation include:

 There are many possible triggers for constipation, and as a result there is no 'one size fits all' solution, fortunately though, there is good evidence to show that probiotics can be effective.
 It is important to be aware that each probiotic strain is different from the next.
 To meet your needs, it is always recommended that you select a strain that has been clinically trialled with a proven health benefit.

 There are several strains of friendly bacteria that have been shown to be beneficial in helping to alleviate constipation in various clinical studies.
-The best live cultures supplements should contain strains which have been specifically researched for constipation including:
+The best probiotic for constipation should contain strains which have been specifically researched for constipation including: